 • She broke the rules by starting early.

-Other ways to say: Disobey, cheat
+Other ways to say: Disobey, cheat, go against the rules

-9. Under the table
+9. Under the Table

 Example Sentence: